SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Try to reconstruct master event and properly sync exceptions to Outlook, if server resource consists of recurrence exceptions only.

 #### 1.22.0 ####
-- New features
+- Neue Features
 	- Add option to enable/disable mapping of recurring tasks in TaskMappingConfiguration to avoid problems with servers that don't support recurring tasks.
 	- Add option in ContactMappingConfiguration to fix formatting of phone numbers when syncing from server to Outlook, so that Outlook can detect country and area code, feature request 34.
 	- Use email address for vcard FN if fileas, name and company attributes of outlook contact are emtpy.
-- Bug fixes
+- Fehlerbehebungen
 	- Fix VTIMETONE DTSTART generation for timezones with yearly floating DST rules like Jerusalem when syncing to Google, ticket #244.
 (Workaround for a bug in the DDay.iCal library)
 	- Don't add filter category to Outlook categories if Negate filter is activated, ticket #245.

 #### 1.21.0 ####
-- New features
+- Neue Features
 	- Implement option in network and proxy options to force basic authentication, needed for some servers where negotiation or digest auth are not working properly, fixes connection problems with OS X servers.
 	- Add general option to enable/disable tray icon.
 	- Improve debug logging.
-- Bug fixes
+- Fehlerbehebungen
 	- Use NullOutlookAccountPasswordProvider if Outlook profile name is null, ticket #239.
 	- Fix proxy support in Google tasklibrary and oauth requests, ticket #234.
 	- Fix line breaks in vcard notes and street addresses to avoid \r.

 #### 1.20.3 ####
-- Bug fixes
+- Fehlerbehebungen
 	- Fix Outlook crash when opening synchronization profiles for Outlook 2007 (ticket #230,#231).

 #### 1.20.0 ####
-- New features
+- Neue Features
 	- New implementation of partial sync, which triggers immediately after an item is created, changed or deleted in Outlook (with a 10 seconds delay), works also for contacts and tasks now.
 	- Add option to use IMAP/Pop3 Password from Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
 	- Add checkbox to sync all Outlook appointments except a defined category (negates the category filter) in EventMappingConfiguration, feature request 30.
 	- Use ComboBox with all available Outlook categories instead of TextBox to choose category filter.
 	- Add account types for Fruux, Posteo, Yandex and GMX with predefined DAV Urls and add logos to the account select dialog.
-- Bug fixes
+- Fehlerbehebungen
 	- Fix well-known URIs according to RFC, they contain no trailing slash, fixes autodisovery for fruux.
 	- Avoid ArgumentNullException for GoogleTasks if tasklist is empty, ticket #229.
 	- clear contact attributes in Outlook when attributes are removed on server, fixes some update mapping issues from server to outlook for CardDAV.

 #### 1.19.0 ####
-- New features
+- Neue Features
 	- Add System TrayIcon with notifications of sync runs with errors and warnings and context menu.
 	- Add Synchronization Status with info about last sync run time and status, accessible from the TrayIcon or the ribbon.
 	- Add TaskMappingConfiguration with possibility to toggle reminder, priority and body mapping.
-- Bug fixes
+- Fehlerbehebungen
 	- Catch COMException when accessing IsInstantSearchEnabled of Outlook store, ticket #223.
 	- Fix Error, when opening legacy profiles without proxy options, ticket #224.

 #### 1.18.0 ####
-- New features
+- Neue Features
 	- Deactivate prefix filter for custom message_classes by default and make it configurable as general option, since Windows Search Service was needed and not available in all setups.
 	- Add manual "Check for Update" button in about box.
-- Bug fixes
+- Fehlerbehebungen
 	- proper check for IsInstantSearchEnabled for the store when using prefix filter.
 	- Remove unused DisplayAllProfilesAsGeneric general option.
 	- Remove unneeded enableTaskSynchronization in app.config.
 	- Change mapping errors to warnings for logging.

 #### 1.17.0 ####
-- New features
+- Neue Features
 	- Improved formatted view for sync reports with possibility to view Outlook and server entities causing mapping warnings or errors.
 	- Improve UI.
 Rename Advanced Options to Network and proxy options and move button to server settings.
 Move Mapping Configuration button from advanced options form to main profile configuration form.
 	- Use prefix comparison in Outlook Repositories to filter also custom message_classes.
-- Bug fixes
+- Fehlerbehebungen
 	- Fix test settings and don't allow an Outlook task folder for google calendar but only for a google tasklist.
 	- Change BackColor of all UI forms and textboxes to SystemColors.Window.
 	- Fix wordrap in changelog textbox of update window and make window resizable, feature request 24.
 	- Use empty password, if decrypting password fails, ticket #165.

 #### 1.16.0 ####
-- New features
+- Neue Features
 	- Google task support added.
 You can sync google tasklists to Outlook task folders via the Google Task Api.
 Just use a google profile and choose a task folder and do autodiscovery to select the google tasklist.
 	- Improved UpdateChecker, add button to automatically download and extract the new version and start the installer.
 	- Improved Synchronisation reports with formatted view.
 	- Small UI improvements and layout changes.
 	- Add Link to Helppage and Wiki in About Dialog.
 	- Improve Autodiscovery in google profiles and add button to start a new autodiscovery.
-- Bug fixes
+- Fehlerbehebungen
 	- fix workaround for Synology NAS empty collections wrongly returning 404 NotFound, ticket #203.
 	- Perform delete and create new , if an update for a Google-event returns HTTP-error 403, ticket #205.
 	- Fix logging of server resource uri in sync reports.